tBaxter/python-card-me/README.md

  Installation
 --------------

-To install this fork of vobject, pip install from git: `pip install git+https://github.com/tBaxter/vobject.git`

-vobject requires the dateutil 2.0: `pip install dateutil`

-six should also be installed, if it isn't already: `pip install six`
+Requires dateutil 2.4.0: `pip install dateutil` six should also be installed, if it isn't already: `pip install six`

 ---------------